Windhoek: Geography

-Expanding the town area has – apart from financial restrictions – proven to be challenging due to its geographical location.
-In southern, eastern and western directions, Windhoek is surrounded by rocky, mountainous areas, which make land development costly.
-The southern side is not suitable for industrial development because of the presence of underground aquifers.
+In southern, eastern and western directions, Windhoek is surrounded by rocky, mountainous areas, which make land development costly and challenging.
+Furthermore, the southern side is not suitable for industrial development because of the presence of underground aquifers.
 This leaves the vast Brakwater area north of town the only feasible place for Windhoek's expansion.

-Windhoek's city council has plans to dramatically expand the city's boundaries such that the town area will cover 5133.4 sqkm.
-Windhoek would become the third-largest city in the world by area, after Tianjin and Istanbul, although its population density is only 63 inhabitants per square kilometre.
+Windhoek's land area was dramatically expanded in 2011, when the Ministry of Regional and Local Government, Housing and Rural Development approved shifting the city's boundaries outwards by at least 50 km in each direction.
+The town lands now cover 5133.4 sqkm, making Windhoek the largest city in Africa by land area, as well as the third-largest city in the world, after Tianjin and Istanbul.
+Its population density, though, is only 63 inhabitants per square kilometre.

+The 2011 town land expansion also meant that Hosea Kutako International Airport and settlements relatively far away now belong to the capital, among them: